alexboden/Chess-in-Java/README.md

 # Chess in Java
 The classic game of chess made using OOP coded completely in Java.
 This project uses Java Swing to create a clickable GUI.

-Currently you play as white against a computer that randomly selects a legal move.
+Currently, you play as white against a computer that randomly selects a legal move.
 If you have ever played chess you should have no trouble winning.
 In fact it is probably harder to lose against the computer than to win.

 ## How to Run
 1. .jar file (Java must be installed)